Prostitution in Africa: Democratic Republic of the Congo

 Prostitution in the Democratic Republic of the Congo is legal but the Congolese penal code punishes pimping, running a bawdy house or brothel, the exploitation of debauchery or prostitution, as well as forced prostitution.
 Activities that incite minors or promote the prostitution of others have been criminalised.
 UNAIDS estimated there are 2.9 million sex workers in the country.
 Many Congolese prostitutes are from abroad or homeless children who have been accused of witchcraft.

 During the colonial era and the years that followed independence, the Ministry of Health issued calling cards identifying professional sex workers and provided them with medical health checks.
 However, this system was abandoned in the 1980s.
 Public order laws are sometimes used against sex workers.
 Street prostitutes report harassment, violence and extortion from the police.

 Equatorial Guinea

 Prostitution in Equatorial Guinea is illegal.
 UNAIDS estimate there to be about 6,000 prostitutes in the country.
 Sex trafficking is a problem in the country.

 Some Chinese women engage in prostitution in Equatorial Guinea.

 Gabon

 Prostitution in Gabon is illegal.
 UNAIDS estimate there to be about 400 prostitutes in the country.
 Sex trafficking is a problem Gabon.

 During his trial in Paris in 1995, Italian fashion designer Francesco Smalto admitted providing the then President of Gabon, Omar Bongo with Parisian prostitutes to secure a tailoring business worth $600000 per year.

 Republic of the Congo

 Prostitution in the Republic of the Congo is illegal but commonplace.
-The government doesn't enforce the prohibition effectively.
+The government does not enforce the prohibition effectively.

 Sex trafficking is a problem in the country.